PFAS & Their Uses

 3M will:

-• Exit all PFAS manufacturing by the end of 2025: 3M will discontinue manufacturing all fluoropolymers, fluorinated fluids, and PFAS-based additive products.
+• Exit all PFAS manufacturing by the end of 2025: 3M is progressing toward the exit of all PFAS manufacturing by the end of 2025.
+3M will discontinue manufacturing all fluoropolymers, fluorinated fluids, and PFAS-based additive products.
 We will help facilitate an orderly transition for customers.
 3M intends to fulfill current contractual obligations during the transition period.

 We are on our way to achieving these goals.
 3M was the first company to announce an exit from certain PFAS compounds in the early 2000s.
 Since then, we have reduced our use of PFAS through ongoing research and development and will continue to innovate new solutions for customers.
 For example, we have eliminated the use of PFAS in our Scotchgard™ products that help protect soft surfaces in homes.